-Mother’s Day is the biggest day for dining out of the year.
-Also one of the most challenging if you happen to be running a restaurant.
-With lots of customers looking to celebrate mom, a full menu might not be practical for the day, especially when you’re trying to push multiple seatings through the dining room.
+Mother’s Day is the biggest day of the year for dining out, also making it one of the most challenging if you happen to be running a restaurant.
+With lots of customers looking to celebrate Mom, a full menu might not be practical for the day, especially when you’re trying to push multiple seatings through the dining room.

 One way to take the pressure off of your staff, and keep the tables turning over, is to offer a prix fixe.
-Several courses, each with a couple of different options, something that is easily prepped in advance and just needs a quick plating to get it out of the window and onto the table.
+Create several courses, each with a couple of different options, that are easily prepped in advance and just need a quick plating to get out of the window and onto the table.

 Now, that all this about prix fixe menus is not to say a couple of well-planned stations in the dining room can’t help alleviate some pressure from your kitchen or bar.
 A well maintained dessert table—self serve or picked up by the wait staff—can decrease congestion and bottlenecks in the kitchen with the benefit of creating buzz among guests with a sweet tooth.
 Choose any of our Sweet Encore cakes or pies, and add options like Sweet Encore Lemon Bars, Individual White Chocolate Lava Cakes and Individual Meyer Lemon Cakes for sweet treats that are easy to grab without much mess.